 Virgin Trains services on the west coast route will start and terminate at Milton Keynes Central or Rugby – with no trains running into or out of London Euston.
 Reduced services will run to Birmingham, Liverpool and Manchester all day Saturday and Sunday until 12pm on Monday 28 August.
 Customers are asked to avoid travel on Saturday or Sunday unless necessary, and to plan their journeys in advance.
 Those who need to travel over the August Bank Holiday will face longer journey times via alternative routes.
 More information about alternative routes is available from: www.virgintrains.co.uk/spanner

-On the east coast route, Virgin Trains services between London Kings Cross and Scotland are expected to be extremely popular due to the Edinburgh Festival as well as those seeking alternative routes to and from London.
+On the east coast route, Virgin Trains services between London Kings Cross and Scotland are expected to be extremely popular due to the Edinburgh Festival, as well as those seeking alternative routes to and from London.
 Customers should reserve a seat before they travel and expect services to be busier than usual.

 A spokesperson for Virgin Trains said: “There will be no trains into or out of London Euston on Saturday 26th and Sunday 27th August while Network Rail carries out preparatory work for HS2.
 We expect our services on both routes to be very busy from Friday to Monday, and are advising customers to avoid travelling on our west coast route on Saturday or Sunday unless necessary.
 If customers choose to travel, we strongly recommend they book their tickets in advance, make a seat reservation, and allow longer to get to their destination.
 They should also double-check the National Rail Enquiries and Virgin Trains websites before travelling.”